Updated January 2023

 There are also pragmatic reasons to choose a paralegal career over law school.
 Paralegal training is faster, much cheaper, and opens up many professional doors (more on that later).

 Becoming a paralegal is a noble, exciting goal.
 You can do a lot of good in this role.
-If you're motivated to help others, and ready to challenge yourself, this can be a deeply rewarding career.
+If you're motivated to help others and ready to challenge yourself, this can be a deeply rewarding career.

 2. Are you interested in the areas of law in which paralegals practice?

 Paralegals in Ontario have a special status.
-They are permitted to represent clients in a number of areas, including small claims, human rights, motor vehicle offenses, landlord and tenant disputes, and summary conviction offenses.
+They are permitted to represent clients in a number of areas, including small claims, human rights, motor vehicle offenses, landlord and tenant disputes, and summary conviction offences.